A Delicious Family Recipe

 Why You Should Totally Give Brazilian Carrot Cake Shot:

-Much like our awesome banana cake recipe, this Brazilian Carrot Cake is proof that deliciousness doesn’t need to be complicated.
+Much like our awesome banana cake recipe (also made in a similar way with a blender), this Brazilian Carrot Cake is proof that deliciousness doesn’t need to be complicated.
 Here’s why you should dive right in:

 - You won’t need a zillion ingredients; just a handful of pantry staples will do.